 - An unencumbered license is not currently being subjected to formal discipline by any board of nursing and has no provisions or conditions that limit the nurse's practice in any way.
 This applies to all RN or APRN licenses currently held.

 - Candidates must meet one of the following clinical practice requirement options:

-- Option 1: Practice as an RN or APRN for 1,750 hours in direct bedside care of acutely/critically ill patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application.
+- Option 1: Practice as an RN or APRN for 1,750 hours in direct care of acutely/critically ill patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application.

-- Option 2: Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in direct bedside care of acutely/critically ill patients, with 144 of those hours accrued in the most recent year preceding application.
+- Option 2: Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in direct care of acutely/critically ill patients, with 144 of those hours accrued in the most recent year preceding application.

 - Hours must be in the care of a single patient population (adult, pediatric or neonatal) matching the exam for which you are applying.

-- Orientation hours spent shadowing/working with another nurse who has the patient assignment do not count toward clinical hours for CCRN eligibility; however, orientation hours during which you are the assigned nurse providing direct bedside care to acutely/critically ill patients may be counted.
+- Orientation hours spent shadowing/working with another nurse who has the patient assignment do not count toward clinical hours for CCRN eligibility; however, orientation hours during which you are the assigned nurse providing direct care to acutely/critically ill patients may be counted.

 - Nurses serving as a manager, educator (in-service or academic), APRN or preceptor may apply their hours spent supervising nurses or nursing students at the bedside.

 - Eligible clinical practice hours are those completed in a U.S.-based or Canada-based facility or in a facility determined to be comparable to the U.S. standard of acute/critical care nursing practice.

 - If you're not sure you are eligible, refer to the Practice Decision Tree – CCRN Exam vs. CCRN-K Exam.